mvonthron/micoach-backup/README.md

 What else
 ----

-**miCoach backup** is being actively developped but is ready for use.
+**miCoach backup** is not longer developped, nor usable since Adidas shut down the servers.

-The API let's you do pretty much everything the [website](http://www.micoach.com/) can do and even a lot more.
+The SOAP API let's you do pretty much everything the [website](http://www.micoach.com/) can do and even a lot more.
 So far you will only be able to save your workouts on you computer.

 Licensing
 ---------